apache/nuttx/configs/stm3210e-eval/README.txt

 	CONFIG_STM32_TIM7_DAC
 	CONFIG_STM32_TIM8_DAC

+  For each timer that is enabled for PWM usage, we need the following additional configuration settings:

+	CONFIG_STM32_TIMx_CHANNEL - Specifies the timer output channel {1,..,4}

+  NOTE: The STM32 timers are each capable of generating different signals on each of the four channels with different duty cycles.
+That capability is not supported by this driver:  Only one output channel per timer.

   Alternate pin mappings (should not be used with the STM3210E-EVAL board):

 	CONFIG_STM32_TIM1_FULL_REMAP
 	CONFIG_STM32_TIM1_PARTIAL_REMAP